-Become part of an important mission to increase biodiversity in one of the most beautiful and undiscovered pockets of paradise in Borneo.
-Live life on the banks of the Kinabatangan river in a protected rainforest area called the Corridor of Life.
+Travel to one of the most beautiful and undiscovered pockets of paradise in Borneo, where you will help to preserve this amazing habitat and the wildlife within it.
+You will be living on the riverbank of the Kinabatangan River, in a protected rainforest area called the Corridor of Life.
 Home to a proliferation of wildlife including orangutans, pygmy elephants, proboscis monkeys, macaques, singing gibbons and sun bears – not to mention the birds – this is quite possibly heaven on earth for nature lovers and adventurers.

-One of the most rewarding aspects of this project is helping to plant trees to regenerate the jungle.
+One of the most rewarding aspects of this project is helping to regenerate the jungle.
+This involves planting trees and maintaining plots of land that have been planted by previous volunteers.
 Increased jungle coverage means that more creatures can live and survive in the wild.
 Even after an hour or two you will see the rewards of your efforts- and even more so by the end of the project!
-Not only will you be planting, but you will also be helping to maintain plots of land that have been planted by previous volunteers to ensure that the trees have a maximum survival rate.
 The work can be tiring, but you will come away with a real sense of achievement.

-In addition to this, you will spend time out on the boat helping with monitoring the wildlife that you see in the area.
+A less physical part of the project involves spending time out on the boat monitoring the wildlife that you see in the area.
 Observations and sightings are noted down, and the information shared with the local wildlife authorities.
-Seeing orangutans, elephants, primates, birds and much more is such an exciting part of this project!
 This is crucial work so that it is understood how many species are in the area, and in what sort of quantities.
 This helps to maintain the area’s importance as a conservation area.
 Additionally, if species numbers are down, the causes of this can be analysed and hopefully resolved.